Secure-Embedded-Systems/rootcanal-ches2022/README.md

 # RootCanal

-This repository contains the files and results of the experiments in RootCanal paper at CHES 2022.
+This repository contains the files and results of the experiments in RootCanal paper at TCHES 2022.

 ## Organization